noema-git/airbnb-analysis/README.md

 ## File Descriptions<a name="description"></a>

 `Analysis of Airbnb data from Muinch Germany.ipynb`:
-*The main file is the Jupyter Notebook which contains all code needed to answer the questions.
+The main file is the Jupyter Notebook which contains all code needed to answer the questions.

 `calendar.zip`:
-*contains calendar.csv - data such as availability, dates, price for the upcoming year
+contains calendar.csv - data such as availability, dates, price for the upcoming year

 `listings.zip`:
-*contains listings.csv - every listing and has data such as bedrooms, bathrooms, host rating
+contains listings.csv - every listing and has data such as bedrooms, bathrooms, host rating

 `reviews.zip`:
-*contains reviews.csv - unique id for each reviewer and detailed comments
+contains reviews.csv - unique id for each reviewer and detailed comments

 ## Results <a name="results"></a>

-The derivation of the results can be found in the blog post [here] (https://www.kaggle.com/chriskue/airbnb-analysis-munich).
+The derivation of the results can be found in the blog post [here](https://www.kaggle.com/chriskue/airbnb-analysis-munich).

 In a nutshell:
-**When is the most expensive time of the year to visit Munich and how much do the price spike?**
+**When is the most expensive time of the year to visit Munich and how much does the price spike?**
 The most expensive time of the year 2020 is between the end of September and the beginning of October during the Oktoberfest.
 The average price spikes around +15 USD.

 **What are the most expensive neighbourhoods in Munich?**
 The TOP 3 expensive neighbourhoods in Munich (in average) are:
 *Altstadt-Lehel
 *Trudering-Riem
 *Allach-Untermenzing

 **What factors influence the price most?**
 The TOP 5 factors of an apartment that have the greatest influence on the price are:
 *Accommodates
 *Entire home/ Apartment